dasosjt/bot-test-node/README.md

 ## Installing

-Fork or clone the repo.

-Turn on appropriate background music on.
-[Uplink OST](https://www.youtube.com/watch?v=QliQ0livbeQ) is highly suggested.

 Follow the guide at [Facebook Messenger Platform - Getting Started](https://developers.facebook.com/docs/messenger-platform/quickstart).
 You should have a Facebook page and App set up before continuing.

 Set up web access to your appication.
 HTTPS is prefered.
 If you don't have a personal preference, [Heroku](https://www.heroku.com/) is well suited for quick deployment, development and experimentation.